null

 I've connected my hose-thread device to my hose bib and it leaks like a sieve at the swivel.
 How can I make it stop?

-Hose thread joints use washers or O-rings, placed in the female side of the connection.
-Check: Is the washer or 0-ring present?
+Hose thread joints use round hose washers, placed in the female side of the connection.
+Check: Is the washer present?
 Is it cracked, worn out, or deformed?
 Is it evenly installed?
-If there is any question about its reliability replace it and treat with silicon lube (HLUBE) to prolong the life of and help make a water-tight connection.
+If there is any question about its reliability replace it (HWASH) and treat with silicon lube (HLUBE) to prolong the life of and help make a water-tight connection.
 Check: If the male threads are too short when threaded into the female hose fitting to seat against the hose washer, the fitting will leak.
 Not all parts are manufactured to the exact same specifications, so lengths of male fittings and female sockets are not always consistent or compatible.
 Make sure there is a bit of space between the outside shoulders of the male/female connection.
 Check: Make sure the connection is hand tight but not TOO tight.
 Over tightening can cause a leak.
 Check: Make sure you haven't mixed threads.
 Pipe and Hose threads are incompatible.
 Connecting unlike threads can cause leaks, permanently deform the fittings, and result in serious issues down the road.

 What do I do about leaks?